muhammed-nafihe/Sales_Data_Analysis/README.md

 ## Getting Started

 ### Importing Necessary Libraries
-In this section, we import the required Python libraries to perform data analysis and visualization.
+This section imports the required Python libraries to perform data analysis and visualization.

 ### Loading Data
 Data loading is a crucial step in any data analysis project.
 Here, we load the dataset that we'll be working with.
 The dataset contains 12 CSV files containing sales details for the 12 months of the year 2019.
 Each file contains anywhere from around 9000 to 26000 rows and 6 columns.
 The columns are as follows: